-A Symposium for High School Students Interested in the Music Education Profession
+A One Day Symposium for High School Students Interested in the Music Education Profession

-Up to 25 applicants are accepted, and these individuals must meet four requirements:
+Up to 25 applicants are accepted and these individuals must meet three requirements:

 - Create a satisfactory résumé of their musical activities,